 Each snap-on-denture treatment option offers a varying degree of support and stability.
 They all come at significantly different price points as well as complexity levels.
 Schedule a consultation with a dental implant specialist near you to see which treatment option best suits your needs.
 Your dentist will evaluate your jaw size, arch curvature, bone quality, bite forces, diet, opposing teeth structure, etc. to determine which option is best for your needs.

 If you'd like to learn more about your treatment options involving implants and dentures, request a complimentary consultation.
 Call (949)481-2540 or book your consult online today.
 Our dentist, Dr. Jazayeri, will present you with all suitable treatment options.
 We generally prefer to give your permanent teeth using all-on-4 dental implants and full mouth implants.
 However, there are scenarios where implant-supported dentures make sense and we will be glad to discuss them with you.
 We will work with you to come up with a treatment plan that suits your needs and fits your budget:

-To learn more about related dental procedures, click on the following links:
+To learn more about implants and denture-related topics, click on the following links: